misudashi/systems/5 TOOLS/MOCs/MOC Weekly Japanese Reviews.md

 *Also, I originally thought of that as Daily Notes.
 That's why you have 3 consecutive Reviews, and that's also why they're a bit messy.*

+## 📌 Pinned
-## 📌 Current Review :
+### 📌Last Review :
 - [[Weekly Japanese Review 1 2022-08-15 to 2022-08-21]]#

 ### First Review :
 This is the first ever Weekly Japanese Review I wrote.
 - [[Weekly Japanese Review 1 2022-08-15 to 2022-08-21]]#

-### All Reviews
+## All Reviews
 Here are all the other reviews you may be wanting to see.
-Some will be missing because I simply didn't consume any Japanese content (probably holidays, they should stay rare !)
+Some will be missing because I simply didn't consume any Japanese content during the missing time (probably holidays, they should stay rare !)

 #### 2022- August :
 - [[Weekly Japanese Review 1 2022-08-15 to 2022-08-21]]#